-Default Directories for Junos OS File Storage on the Router or Switch
+Default Directories for Junos OS File Storage on the Network Device

-Junos OS files are stored in the following directories on the router or switch:
+Generally, Junos OS files are stored in the following directories on the device:

-/altconfig—When you back up the currently running and active file system partitions on the router or switch to standby partitions using the request system snapshot command, the
+/altconfig—When you back up the currently running and active file system partitions on the device to standby partitions using the request system snapshot command, the

 /configdirectory is backed up to